stephdust/ESP32-PoolMaster-SD/README.md

 </tr>
 <tr>
 <td align="left">{“PubPeriod”:30}</td>
-<td align="left">set the periodicity (in seconds) at which the system info (pumps states, tank levels states, measured values, etc) will be published to the MQTT broker</td>
+<td align="left">set the periodicity (in seconds) at which the system measurement (pumps states, tank levels states, measured values, etc) will be published to the MQTT broker</td>
 </tr>
 <tr>
 <td align="left">{“PumpsMaxUp”:1800}</td>